ELTEGANI/Covid19-Tracker-App/README.md

-## About
+## About COVID-19 Tracker
-Application loads all the data from this [NovelCOVID](https://github.com/NovelCOVID/API) thank you guys for the awesome work 😃😃.The app Provides features below
+COVID-19 Tracker loads all the data from this [NovelCOVID](https://github.com/NovelCOVID/API) thank you guys for the awesome work 😃😃.The app Provides features below
 - Offline capable.
 - Simple Material UI.
 - It supports dark theme🌗.